‘Accidental Americans’ living abroad fight tax bill from Uncle Sam

 In addition to the financial restrictions many claim to have experienced as a result of FATCA, some also talk about "moral damages" — like anxiety and distress — that their situation is causing them.

 One of the most high-profile "accidental Americans" is British Foreign Secretary Boris Johnson, who has previously said that forcing someone like him to pay U.S. taxes was "absolutely outrageous."
-Johnson was born to British parents in New York City in 1964, and moved to the U.K. when he was 5.
-The 53-year-old former mayor of London renounced his U.S. citizenship in 2016.
+Johnson was born to British parents in New York City in 1964, and moved to Britain when he was 5.
+Johnson, 53, the former mayor of London, renounced his U.S. citizenship in 2016.
 According to local media, he had to settle a U.S. tax bill on the earlier sale of his London house in 2015.

 In France, realizing the scope of the problem, Lehagre started a Facebook campaign last year to give people like him a voice.